Rothamsted/knetmaps.js/docs/Features.md

 * **Update concept name**: There are also <b><i>eye</i></b> icons next to concept <i>synonyms</i> and <i>accessions</i> in the Item Info. table.
 Clicking on such an icon updates the concept label in the network graph with this new value.
 This is useful in case users want to use their preferred names (from the synonyms or accessions) for concepts.

 * There are **Sliding panels** on the top, right and bottom of the Network Viewer pop-up window which you can click to open or close and drag/ slide to re-size.
 The top panel allows users to:
-    1. Change the graphís **Layout** using force-directed layout algorithms.
+    1. Change the graph‚Äôs **Layout** using force-directed layout algorithms.
 Some of the useful layout options are the default (WebCola), CoSE, circular, Cose-Bilkent, Arbor, Grid and Concentric.
     1. **Re-layout** the entire graph.
     1. Enable/ disable layout animation (useful for very large graphs to improve performance).
     1. **Search** by concept name (or part of concept name).